Visitation on Braggs Island | 1997 | Etching 65 of 75

 Accessibility Description

-In the water approaching the dock, a wooden boat carries several passengers—at least three figures are visible, with one standing at what appears to be the bow.
-The boat is perhaps twenty to thirty feet from the dock.
+In the water approaching the dock, a wooden boat with several passengers navigates toward shore.
+At least four or five figures are visible in the boat.
 The water is rendered in deep Prussian blue and near-black aquatint tones, creating a sense of depth and weight.
 Ripples and wave patterns are suggested through tonal gradations.

-The sky occupies the upper third of the composition, showing sweeping diagonal bands of grey clouds with lighter breaks suggesting filtered daylight.
-The overall palette is cool: deep blues, greys, and blacks dominate, with subtle warmer tones in the weathered wood of the dock structure.
+The sky occupies the upper portion of the composition, showing sweeping diagonal bands of grey clouds with lighter breaks suggesting filtered daylight.
+The overall palette is cool: deep blues, greys, and blacks dominate, with subtle warmer tones in the weathered wood of the wharf structure.
 The aquatint technique creates rich tonal transitions throughout.
 The work is signed and dated by the artist in the lower margin.
-Medium: etching and aquatint on paper.
+Medium: etching and aquatint on paper, 20" × 16" (50.8 × 40.6 cm).

 Full Provenance